Armenia Political Map

 Armenia Elevation Map

 Armenia is mostly mountainous and rugged.
-Specifically, the Lesser Caucasus Mountains (Armenian Highlands) lie in the eastern region of Armenia.
+Specifically, the Lesser Caucasus Mountains (Armenian Highlands) lies in the eastern region of Armenia.
 This mountain range stretches all the way from Georgia in the north, almost to Iran.
 As part of this mountain range, Mount Aragats is the highest peak in Armenia at 4,090 meters tall.
 Its other mountain ranges include the Geghama, Vardens, and the Zangezur Range.